nasa-jpl/ION-DTN/gh-pages/docs/Extension-Block-Interface.md

 ## Extension Implementation Functions

 The function pointers supplied in each ExtensionDef must conform to the following specifications.

-NOTE that any function that modifies the bytes member of an ExtensionBlock or AckExtBlock must set the corresponding length to the new length of the bytes array, if changed.
+NOTE that any function that modifies the bytes member of an ExtensionBlock or AcqExtBlock must set the corresponding length to the new length of the bytes array, if changed.

 ```c
 int (*BpExtBlkOfferFn)(ExtensionBlock *blk, Bundle *bundle)